alvarobartt/trendet/README.md

-# trendet
-[Development] trendet is Python tool for trend detection on time series
+# trendet - Python package for trend detection on stock time series